 Using a triangular bandage for an arm sling is way old school.
 Learn three simple ways to use a coat and an extra T-shirt for a makeshift sling.

-Sure, You've probably taken a first aid class at some point.
+Sure, you've probably taken a first aid class at some point.
 But if you're lucky, you've never had to use it.
 Why not back up your hands on training by having a complete first aid book on your phone?

 Latex gloves for your first aid kit can be tricky to store.
 Fortunately a pair fits perfectly in a 35 mm film can.
 (Remember those?)